tokio-rs/mio/doc/getting-started.md

 provides no guarantees.
 Even if `events` is set to `EventSet::readable()`, a read from the socket may fail.

-Now let's look at the body:
+With that information let's study the body of our implementation of the ready function.

 ```rust
 fn ready(&mut self, event_loop: &mut mio::EventLoop<Pong>, token: mio::Token, events: mio::EventSet) {